About this page

 [detail of mentors and buddies to follow]

-The Dorset Bird Club are happy to offer links to organisations, companies and individuals based in Dorset or offering information, goods and services relevant to Dorset that we feel our members may be interested in hearing about.
+Dorset Bird Club is happy to offer links to organisations, companies and individuals based in Dorset or offering information, goods and services relevant to Dorset that we feel our members may be interested in hearing about.
 Any links found on this page are taken in good faith and the Club does not endorse any of the products/activities of these organisations/companies/individuals.

 Based in Dorset, Birdfinders offer a range of bird watching holidays to many destination worldwide at competative prices.

 Offering better birding through technology. with up-to-the-minute news and views on British and Irish birds, comprehensive online and mobile reference, a huge photo library and the best products for birdwatchers everywhere.
-Bird records from Dorset are supplied to the Club' database.
+Bird records from Dorset are supplied to the Club's database.

 Birds of Poole Harbour